gvwilson/thirdbit/src/2026/08/15/quarto-question.md

     so this is much less urgent than the `site_libs` issue.)
 	<br>
 	*Put `css: assets/mccole.css` under `format>html` in `_quarto.yml`,
-	then create `assets/mccole.css` and start overriding things there.*
+	then create `assets/mccole.css` and start overriding things there.
+	I'm also modifying links to the `assets` directory to be `../quarto/assets` when I deploy for the reasons discussed in the previous point.*

 1. Finally, the glossary for the workshop is in `./glossary/index.qmd`, and I use a little bit of custom Lua in `./bin/g.lua` to handle the rendering.